ma9dalen8/IceSat2-glacierAnalysis/README.md

 (7) plotting some results<br/><br/>

 ## Execution
-This Repository includes an example Dataset for Jan Mayen, with all IceSat-2 data from the summer season 2021 (hdf5-format), a historic DEM (tif-format) and a gpkg file with the extends of the glacier.
-After cloning the repository, some variables need to be set.
-If the example data is used the paths don't need to be changed.
-After executing all the functions step by step from the executing.R script, the elevation changes can be investigated in different plots. <br/>*NOTICE*: the intersectPoints function needs a long time for extracting the relevant points.
+This Repository includes the three scripts and an example Dataset for Jan Mayen, with all IceSat-2 data from the summer season 2021 (hdf5-format), a historic DEM (tif-format) and a gpkg file with the extends of the glacier.
+After cloning the repository, make sure that the connection between the executing.R and the processing.R and plotting.R scripts is correctly established on top of the executing.R script.
+Also some variables in the executing.R script need to be set.
+If the example data is used no change is needed.
+Afterterwards the executing.R script can be executed step by step.
+AFter porcessing the data, the elevation changes can be investigated in different plots.
+<br/>*NOTICE*: the intersectPoints function needs a long time for extracting the relevant points.
 To skip this process an already cropped dataset is provided in the Data folder and can be used instead.